Giving Priority Organizations

 How to Give

 Consider redirecting at least 30 percent of your typical election spending to these groups to support grassroots leaders trusted in their communities, enhancing their ability to grow civic power and influence elections.
-Rachel’s Action Network requests that you contribute directly to the groups above (but please let us know what you’ve contributed if you are able so that we can keep track of our impact!)
+Rachel’s Action Network requests that you contribute directly to the groups above (but please email us to let us know what you’ve contributed if you are able so that we can keep track of our impact!)
 Contributions to 501(c)4 organizations are generally not tax deductible as charitable contributions.

 BECOME A MEMBER